 Conclusions

-The Bible commentaries that we have discussed agree that the unpardonable sin is blasphemy against the Holy Spirit, which most of these commentaries indicate involves accusing the Holy Spirit of being an accomplice of Satan, particularly in regard to enabling Jesus Christ to perform miracles.
-And, these commentaries also agree that blasphemy against the Holy Spirit will not ever be forgiven by God, whereas all other sins are pardonable by God, if there is appropriate confession.
+The Bible commentaries that we have cited agree that the unpardonable sin is blasphemy against the Holy Spirit, which most of these commentaries indicate involves accusing the Holy Spirit of being an accomplice of Satan.
+These commentaries also agree that blasphemy against the Holy Spirit will never be forgiven by God, whereas all other types of sin are pardonable by God.
+And, the consensus of these Bible commentaries is that the punishment for committing blasphemy against the Holy Spirit is eternal condemnation of the soul (or spirit).